cameronmaske/cameronmaske.com/pages/comparing-3-continous-intergration-services-for-docker-compose.md

 *I've reached out to CircleCI's support to clarify what that may mean, and will update this post with that information if they reply.*

-The `docker` executor requires a few workarounds (documented below) that add to the complexity.
+The `docker` executor requires a few workarounds ([documented here](https://gist.github.com/cameronmaske/ad032c7709cf8b9fc1da4ad8df908450)) that add to the complexity.
 It still a feasible option, but the few gotchas sway my favour towards the `machine` executor

-#### Docker Compose workarounds with CircleCI's `docker` executor.

-Here is an [example configuration](https://github.com/cameronmaske/django-drf-testing/blob/circle-ci2/.circleci/config.yml#L1) with the work arounds listed below.

-If you need to build Docker images (which our project does) you have to tell Circle to set up a remote docker environment to execute any docker commands.
-[This isn't necessarily complex to add your configuration, it's a simple one-line addition.](https://circleci.com/docs/2.0/building-docker-images/#overview)

-However, it is not possible to mount folders (i.e the `volumes` key in Docker Compose) for containers run by the remote docker instance.

-This means you either to set up a separate `docker-compose.yml`, without volumes and in your Dockerfile, make sure to `ADD` any folders/code that you need available to run your tests.
-Alternatively, you can start up a container, and copy files over (using `docker cp`).
-Due to this, the `machine` executor requires less configuration and from my experimentation has a negligible impact on the speed at which tests are run.

 ## Setup